escowles/recipes/_posts/2024-09-23-southern-macaroni-and-cheese.md

 2 cups milk
 2 eggs
-1/2 cup melted butter
+1/2 cup butter
-8 oz. cheddar, shredded
+12 oz. cheddar, shredded
 1 1/2 tsp. salt
 1/2 tsp. pepper
-* mix milk and eggs, add cooked pasta
+* beat eggs in a large saucepan or dutch oven
+* heat milk in a small saucepan and pour into eggs in a thin stream while whisking
-* add remaining ingredients and mix well
+* add cooked pasta and remaining ingredients and mix well
+* cook over medium heat until cheese has melted

 6 oz. monterrey jack, shredded
 * add half of macaroni to a 9x13" baking dish